 Newborns have small tummies and therefore may not need to consume a lot of milk or formula.
 However, this may change as the baby keeps on growing.
-It is essential to keep on monitoring the newborn’s feeding pattern and capacity in every stage of development.
+It is essential to keep on monitoring the newborn’s feeding pattern and capacity in every stage of the baby’s development.
 In this newborn feeding guideline, you will get to know what to do as a new feeding mum.

 How Much Breast Milk Should a Newborn Eat?

-Day 1 after Birth
+Day 1 After Birth

 The amount of breast milk that your baby should eat greatly depends on the age.
 After giving birth, your milk-producing hormones stimulate the production of nutritious milk (colostrum).
-Since the colostrum is rich in antibodies, you should feed your baby about one teaspoon of the milk in every feeding for the first 24 hours.
+Since the colostrum is rich in antibodies, you should feed your baby about one teaspoon of milk in every feeding for the first 24 hours.